Ok. Let’s dig in on what you need to get your real estate license in Arizona.

 How Long Does It Take To Become A Realtor In Arizona?

 Most people start the process and acquire their licenses in roughly one year.
 It can be much faster or slower depending on your unique situation.
 As stated above, you need to spend at least 75 hours on educational coursework.
-This can be completed in a few short weeks or stretched out slowly across several months.
-Once your education is complete, then you have one year to prepare for and pass the exam.

 Although getting an Arizona real estate license may seem daunting at first, it is much easier than you may think.
 The process is very straightforward, and there are tons of resources to help you every step of the way.
 You can have your license, and get hired in your first position roughly a year after you start the process.
 This is much quicker and certainly more affordable than going after a four-year degree.
 Since real estate is always changing hands, you will find no shortage of work in the industry.